The Wave Arizona: Everything you need to know

 |December 1–31||April||January 1|

-If you are applying online you will be asked which trailhead you plan to use.
-(Almost everyone uses Wire Pass because the Notch is physically difficult and the route finding there is a real challenge) If you plan to hire a guide service, you do not need to include the guide when obtaining permits yourself.
-Just put the total number in your group.
+If you are applying online, the cost is $9 per application, and you can select three possible dates.
+You will be asked which trailhead you plan to use.
+Enter Wire Pass.
+If you plan to hire a guide service, you do not need to include the guide when obtaining permits yourself.
+Just put down the total number of individuals in your group, not including the guide.
 If you are hiring a guide, for the license plate, put UTAH.
 For the license plate number, enter GUIDE.
-When asked about the recreation fee, enter NO. You will receive an email the day the lottery is held, letting you know whether you were selected for a Wave Arizona permit.
+When asked about the recreation fee, enter NO. You will receive an email the day the lottery is held, letting you know whether you were selected for a Wave permit.

 What are my chances of winning a Wave permit, really?

-Assuming you have obtained a North Coyote Buttes permit, you may access the Wave trailhead via House Rock Valley Road.
+Assuming you have obtained a North Coyote Buttes permit, you may access the Wave trailhead at Wire Pass via House Rock Valley Road.

 Do I need a 4X4 to visit the Wave?